Gakori/Heart-disease-predictions/README.md

  11) the slope of the peak exercise ST segment
  12) number of major vessels (0-3) colored by flourosopy
  13) thal: 3 = normal; 6 = fixed defect; 7 = reversable defect

+ The target variable is target where 0 is less chance of heart attack and 1 is high chance of heart attack

 ## Steps
 *   Defing the question